If you have an SEN enquiry please contact the school office on 01473 728372 and they will put you in touch with Mr Bentley, the school's SENCO.

 First of all speak to the class teacher about any concerns you have.
 We have an open door policy and you can arrange to see your child’s class teacher at a mutually convenient time.
-If you require any more information or help you can contact the SENDCo, Mrs Ridall or the Heads of School Mrs Measham or Mrs Berry.
+If you require any more information or help you can contact the SENDCo, Mr Bentley or the Headteachers Mrs Measham or Mrs Berry.

 How does St Mary’s know/identify if a child needs extra help?

 Children may be identified in a variety of ways including: